Im-Rises/particle-simulator-webgl/README.md

 - &#x2612; Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener in the C++ code)
+- &#9744; Update the effects to be prettier
 - &#9744; Update ParticleSimulator project with this code
 - &#9744; Correct the UI not working correctly when toggling fullscreen (maybe it's because of the library Itself)
-- &#9744; Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class
-- &#9744; Add a way to change the number of particles

 - &#9744; Add a way to change the spawn radius
 - &#9744; Correct init spawn different from reset spawn